FerRacimo/GRoSS/README.md

 # Examples

 As a visual example of what GRoSS can do, here are two graphs and their corresponding R<sub>B</sub> statistics computed across the genome.
 The first graph was made using populations from the 1000 Genomes Project Phase 3.
-The second graph was made using populations from Lazaridis et al. (2014), after imputation the 1000 Genomes data.
+The second graph was made using populations from Lazaridis et al. (2014), after imputation on the 1000 Genomes data.